freelawproject/judge-pics/README.md

 Quality Guidelines
 ------------------

+1. Images should be a head and shoulders shot of the judge.
 1. Images must be `jpeg` file format.
 1. Pictures of painted portraits are often skewed and often show the wall where the portrait is hung.
 Before submitting, de-skew the image and crop out any bits of wall that you can see around the edges.
-1. Images must be in the public domain or you must dedicate them there, if you took the image yourself.
-Works of the Federal Government are in the public domain, so generally portraits of Federal judges can be included in this collection.

 Installation